Viktor Ambartsumian: Nagorno-Karabakh

-In November 1989 the Armenian Academy of Sciences, led by Ambartsumian, issued a statement protesting the decision of the Supreme Soviet of the Soviet Union to return Nagorno-Karabakh under the direct control of Soviet Azerbaijan.
+Ambartsumian played a role in the Karabakh movement and was vocal in the initial phase of the Nagorno-Karabakh conflict.
+In November 1989, the Ambartsumian-led Armenian Academy of Sciences issued a statement protesting the decision of the Supreme Soviet of the Soviet Union to return Nagorno-Karabakh under the direct control of Soviet Azerbaijan.

 In September 1990 Ambartsumian and four other Armenians, including writer Zori Balayan and actor Sos Sargsyan, went on a hunger strike at the Hotel Moskva in Moscow to protest the military rule over Nagorno-Karabakh declared by Mikhail Gorbachev.
 Ambartsumian celebrated his 82nd birthday hunger striking.
 He insisted that Gorbachev had violated the Soviet constitution by keeping Nagorno-Karabakh under direct rule from Moscow.
 "This is a bad thing when a government does not abide by its own laws," he argued.
 He also stated: "My desire is that Karabakh be part of Armenia.
 This is a problem that has to be solved with a long process and with concessions."
 Ambartsumian stated that his only demand is that the "elected leaders of Nagorno-Karabakh regain control."
 Ambartsumian called the hunger strike a "modest step" aimed at making a "huge resonance in the world—to let the world know."
 The Soviet authorities "totally ignored" the strike.
 He ended it after 9 days only when Catholicos Vazgen I persuaded him to do so.

 On 11 May 1991 Ambartsumian and a number of members of the Armenian Academy of Sciences wrote a letter to Soviet President Mikhail Gorbachev expressing their concern with the forced expulsion of ethnic Armenians from parts of NKAO and Shahumian rayon as part of Operation Ring.